APSA PhD Thesis Prize is awarded annually to the best PhD dissertation in political science, broadly defined.

 - Call for Nominations

-- Closing Date for Nominations – 5PM Friday 25 August 2023 (Melbourne Time)
+- Closing Date for Nominations – nominations for 2023 are closed.

 - Commission of Winner’s Award

 APSA reserves the right not to award the prize in any given year.

 Heads of Department in Australian Universities are invited to nominate student doctoral dissertations passed in the previous year for consideration for the Australian Political Studies Association PhD Thesis Prize.
 Since each Department may only make one submission, all potential submissions should be sent first to the Head of Department/School, who will then be responsible for determining which eligible dissertation is submitted on behalf of their School.
 Departments are strongly encouraged to nominate students from groups traditionally under-represented among Australian PhD students.
 The submission to APSA should come directly from the Head of School/Department, or if this is not possible, s/he should be copied into the submission email in which it should be indicated that the submission has their endorsement.
 In the nomination letter, any relative to opportunity circumstances effecting the student can be outlined.
 The winner of the prize will be announced at APSA 2023 Conference.
 The prize of A$1000 and a certificate will be awarded at the 2023 APSA Conference.